David881213/Recipes-and-Ratings-classifier-model/README.md

 Overall, our final model achieved an accuracy of 88.01% on the training data, and the test data resulted in an accuracy of approximately 85.82%, precision of 86.95%, recall of 97.3%, and F-1 score of 91.83%.
 The test accuracy of final model is 2.74% higher than baseline model, meaning it has a better performance of predicting unseen data, also, it has accuracy more higher than the worst possible accuracy of 82.01%.
 Therefore, we believe our final model outperforms the baseline model and can better utilize the recipe data to determine whether reviews are from before or after 2013.

-#### Final model confusion matrix:
+**Final model confusion matrix:**

 <iframe src="assets/Final Confusion Matrix.html" width=800 height=600 frameBorder=0></iframe>

 ## Fairness Analysis
 To test the fairness of our model, we chose to analyze the accuracy of two groups based on the user ID: odd and even.
 First, we binarized the `user_id` into odd and even categories.
 We calculated that the accuracy for the odd user IDs is approximately 85.16%, and for the even user IDs is approximately 86.11%.
-These two groups show similar accuracy rates, prompting us to conduct a permutation test for further validation.

-#### Accuracy rate of odd & even user ID:
+**Accuracy rate of odd & even user ID:**

 <iframe src="assets/Accuracy rate of odd & even user ID.html" width=800 height=600 frameBorder=0></iframe>

-Accuracy of odd and even user id:
+**Computing parity measures:**

+- *C*: Our random forest classifier (1 if the review is before 2013, 0 if the review is after 2013).
+- *Y*: Whether the review is truly before 2013 (1) or after 2013 (0).
+- *A*: Whether user id is odd or even number (1 if odd, 0 if even).

+**Accuracy of *C* in each group:**

 | is_odd   |   accuracy |
 |:---------|-----------:|
 | even     |   0.861092 |
 | odd      |   0.851559 |

-Our null hypothesis states that the classifier's accuracy is the same for both odd and even user IDs, and any differences are due to chance.
-The alternative hypothesis, on the other hand, posits that the classifier's accuracy differs between odd and even user IDs, and the differences are not solely due to chance.
+It seems that the two groups have very close accuracy scores. using permutation test to verify, we have our:

-**Null hypothesiss**: *H<sub>0</sub>*: the classifier's accuracy is the same for both odd and even user IDs, and any differences are due to chance.
+**Null hypothesis**: *H<sub>0</sub>*: the classifier's accuracy is the same for both odd and even user IDs, and any differences are due to chance.

 **Alternative hypothesis**: *H<sub>a</sub>*: the classifier's accuracy differs between odd and even user IDs, and the differences are not solely due to chance.

-We chose the absolute difference of accuracy as the test statistic and set a significance level of 0.05.
+**Test statistic**: Absolute difference in accuracy.

+**Significance level**: 0.05.

+**Absolute difference in accuracy:**

+<iframe src="assets/Absolute difference in accuracy.html" width=800 height=600 frameBorder=0></iframe>

 After performing 1000 permutations, we obtained a p-value of 0.207, which is greater than the significance level of 0.05.
-Therefore, we fail to reject the null hypothesis, indicating that we have sufficient evidence to support the accuracy parity between odd and even user IDs are the same.
-Consequently, our random forest classifier is likely to achieve accuracy parity.
+Therefore, we **fail to reject** the null hypothesis, indicating that we have sufficient evidence to support the accuracy parity between odd and even user IDs are the same.
+Consequently, *C* is likely to achieve accuracy parity.